RAISE Questions and Answers

 Q: What is RAISE?

 A: In 2008, the National Institute of Mental Health (NIMH) launched the Recovery After an Initial Schizophrenia Episode (RAISE) Project.
 RAISE is a large-scale research initiative that began with two studies examining different aspects of coordinated specialty care (CSC) treatments for people who were experiencing first episode psychosis.
-One study focused on whether or not the treatment worked.
+One study focused on whether or not the treatment worked better than care typically available in community settings.
 The other project studied the best way for clinics to start using the treatment program.
 The goal of RAISE was, and is, to help decrease the likelihood of future episodes of psychosis, reduce long-term disability, and help people to get their lives back on track so they can pursue their goals.
 The two RAISE studies are no longer enrolling participants.
-Current efforts are focused on sharing information learned from the original studies and looking for additional ways to improve the lives of people experiencing a first episode of psychosis.
+Current efforts are focused on sharing information learned from the original studies and looking for additional ways to improve the lives of people experiencing first episode psychosis.
 RAISE researchers are exploring new areas, such as identifying ways of decreasing the duration of untreated psychosis.

 Q: Why is RAISE important?